 Exposure to certain types of mold is said to cause allergic reactions in some individuals.
 In addition to triggering allergic reactions in some individuals, exposure to mold may also cause an individual to experience worsened asthma symptoms.

 Exposure to mold may also result in a variety of infections, particularly in a person’s lungs.
 These infections include bronchitis.
 In addition, mold may the culprit in other types of infections, including thrush and athlete’s foot.

 Research is ongoing targeted at how exposure to mold can cause more severe health problems.
 For example, there is evidence to suggest that exposure may cause what has been referred to as toxic mold syndrome.
 This condition is also sometimes called sick building syndrome.
-Early signs of this condition or syndrome include:

 - Skin irritation